Military history of Thailand: European colonial threat (1826–1932)

+1893 Franco-Siamese crisis

 The closing act of this struggle was the French occupation of eastern Thai territory in the Franco-Siamese conflict of 1893, which paved the way for an uneasy peace between Siam and France in the region for the next forty years.
 French Indochina's Governor-General had sent an envoy to Bangkok to bring Laos under French rule, backed by the threat of French military force.
 The Siamese government, mistakenly believing that they would be supported by the British, refused to concede their territories east of the Mekong River and instead reinforced their military and administrative presence there.
 Spurred on by the expulsion of French merchants on suspicion of opium smuggling, and the suicide of a French diplomat returning from Siam, the French took the Siamese refusal to concede its eastern territories as a causus belli.

 In 1893 the French ordered their navy to sail up the Chao Phraya River to Bangkok.
 With their guns trained on the Siamese royal palace, the French delivered an ultimatum to the Siamese to hand over the disputed territories and to pay indemnities for the fighting so far.
 When Siam did not immediately comply unconditionally to the ultimatum, the French blockaded the Siamese coast.
 Unable to respond by sea or on land, the Siamese submitted fully to the French terms, finding no support from the British.
 The conflict led to the signature of the Franco-Siamese Treaty in which the Siamese conceded Laos to France, an act that led to a significant expansion of French Indochina.

 In 1904 the French and the British put aside their differences with the Entente Cordiale, which ended their dispute over routes in southern Asia and also removed the Siamese option for using one colonial power as military protection against another.
 Meanwhile, the Anglo-Siamese Treaty of 1909 produced a compromise, largely in Britain's favour, between Britain and Siam over the disputed territories in the north of Malaya.

-Siam's next conflict was its two-year involvement in World War I, fighting on the side of the Entente Powers, the only independent Asian nation with land forces in Europe during the Great War.
-The result of this intervention in 1917 was the revision or complete cancellation of some of the unequal trade treaties with the United States, France, and the British Empire – but not the return of the bulk of the disputed Siamese territories lost in the previous century.
+Holy Man's Rebellion

+The Holy Man's Rebellion was an uprising by ethnic minorities in Northeast Thailand and French Laos against colonial rule by the French and Siamese which lasted between March 1901 and January 1936.
+By March 1901, their main leader Ong Keo gained a large following among the Alak, Sedang, Loven and Nha-heun tribals.
+They venerated him as a proto-Bodhisattva and created the millenarian Phu Mi Bun (Ruler of Justice) movement.
+They had an anti-colonial sentiment, spiritual beliefs in a coming Golden Age (Maitreya), and a desire for autonomy.
+The uprising began on 12 April 1901 when a French patrol was ambushed by 1,500 Kha tribals.
+The news spread which increased the number of armed followers.
+Siam suppressed the uprising by 1902.
+The conflict continued in French Indochina until January 1936.
+The result was a Franco-Siamese victory with the death of Ong Keo, 450+ killed, 150+ wounded and 400+ captured of the Phu Mi Bun Movement, while the Franco-Siamese had 54+ casualties.